 What Can We Learn from Cain and Abel?

-The First Brothers in the Bible, Cain And Abel, Also Provide the First Account of Sibling Rivalry.
+The First Brothers in the Bible, Cain and Abel, Provide the First Account of Sibling Rivalry

 The first two people mentioned in the Bible are Adam and Eve.
 The next two people are their sons, Cain and Abel.
 It would seem these four people should get along.
 They can’t.
 The result of the conflict is tragic.
 Cain kills Abel.
 Here’s their story: